 Butter, on the other hand, has a respectable nutritional profile, including conjugated lineolic acid (CLA) which is associated with health benefits, vitamins A, D, E, B12 and K2, trace minerals, including the anti-oxidant selenium and iodine.

 The sad thing is that we consumers were led to believe that the tastier, more natural product, butter, is actually worse for our health than the chemically manufactured stuff.
 With product names like “Better Than Butter” and “Flora“ we are told that the processed food will make us healthy.

 Please, stop listening to that.
 Eat real butter.
 Enjoy it.
-If you want to be extra healthy, look for organic butter made from grass-fed cows.
+Go even further, and look for organic butter made from grass-fed cows.